 Go Indoor Skydiving

 No jumping, falling or risk is involved with skydiving in a vertical wind tunnel.
-Instead float on a powerful rush of wind and simply stand up to put your feet back on the ground.
+Instead, float on a powerful rush of wind and simply stand up to put your feet back on the ground.
 You'll want a two-flight experience because once is never enough at iFLY Orlando!

 Go Medieval

 Are you looking for a fun dinner away from the parks?
 Transport yourself in history to the 11th century, an age of bravery and honor.
 From your ringside seats, you will dig into a four-course feast while watching a royal jousting tournament.
-Save big ($19 per person!) with Medieval Times ticket from Undercover Tourist.
+Save big ($10 per person!) with a Medieval Times ticket from Undercover Tourist.
 This location is about 10 miles from Disney World and 14 miles from Universal.

 Escape to an Escape Room